lilin-bme/lilin-bme.github.io/index.md

 - Aug 3, 2023: Paper on "direct and quantitative assessments of near‑infrared tissue penetration in biological tissues using surface‑enhanced Raman scattering" was accepted by *MED-X* journal.
 - May 25, 2023: Haoqiang XIE's undergraduate Program was awarded as the 'National Student Innovation and Entrepreneurship Training Program'.
 - May 15, 2023: Our academic paper on 'non-invasive localization of in vivo deep lesion using transmission Raman spectroscopy' was accepted by *Advanced Science*.
-- May 05, 2023: Led the team (Zongyu WU, Haoqiang XIE, Mingyuan XIA, and Yang Luo) to win the Shanghai NO.1 Medal in the Challenge Cup (College Student Competition), with the project of "Penetrating Vision: Transmission Raman spectroscopy for Non-invasive Diagnosis".
+- May 05, 2023: Our teamm (Zongyu WU, Haoqiang XIE, Mingyuan XIA, and Yang Luo) won NO.1 Medal in the Shanghai College Student Competition Challenge Cup , with the project of "Penetrating Vision: Transmission Raman spectroscopy for Non-invasive Diagnosis".
 - Apr 05, 2023: Haoqi HE was awarded Excellent Graduate at SJTU.
 Congrats.
 - Mar 05, 2023: Haoqi HE has passed the master defense.
 - July 22, 2022: Paper on 'design of NIR-II SERS Nanotags' was accepted by the Journal of Physical Chemistry C. Congrats to the first author Haoqi HE.
 - May 01, 2022: Congratulations to undergraduates Zongyu, Haoqiang, and Yiming for their publication on Photonics.
 - Feb 14, 2022: Prof. Li LIN was selected by the Shanghai Chen-Guang (Excellent Young Scholar) Program.

+{% include section.html %}

 ## TEAM
 - Dr. Li Lin, Assistant Professor, PI